MCPHub LabRegistryjgravelle/jdatamunch-mcp

 New here?

-Index a file, run describe_dataset, and look at what comes back.
+Or if you prefer learning by doing: index a file, run describe_dataset, and look at what comes back.

 That single call โ€” 35 milliseconds, 3,849 tokens โ€” tells you everything that would have cost you 111 million tokens to read raw.